fhiso/legacy-format/data-model.md

 ### `elf:PLACE_HIERARCHY`

-{.ednote} This feels like a strange way of serializing an ordered map, and thus perhaps better defined as a pseudostructure?
+{.ednote} This feels like a strange way of serializing an ordered map, and thus perhaps better defined as a pseudo-structure?

 Supertype
 :   `[elf:Structure]`